duracell80/midnight-sectors/README.md

 ### Theory
 - There are 86,400 seconds in a day.
 - Divided by 100, there are @864 sectors in a day
-- Each sector can hold 100 relatable human seconds!!
+- Each sector can hold 100 relatable human seconds (just like .beats)!!
 - Subtracting the current sector from 864 produces an innate notion of a countdown that tracks actual minutes
 - At local midnight the SSM (Sectors Since Midnight) start back at zero, this is highly intuitive
 - At local midnight the STM (Sectors Til Midnight) flip back to 864, giving an intuitive context of sectors